smth-to-smb/owncloud_quickstart/readme.md

 ### ownCloud Desktop Client

-Using Desktop Client you can synchronize directories on your computer with ownCloud and have the latest files synchronized from ownCloud.
+Using Desktop Client you can synchronize directories on your computer with ones from ownCloud server.

 Desktop Client is available for MacOS X, Windows and various Linux distributions: